Samulus/neovib/README.md

 # Try It
 Neovib requires java8.
 The project doesn't correctly import in Eclipse at the moment but works fine in Intellij.
-You can try it without compiling it by downloading the folder dist.zip but
+You can try it without compiling it by downloading the folder dist.zip but JSound / JavaSound is *inherently broken* on multiple platforms and may not work unless you do device specific hacks to get it functioning.
+I'm planning on switching to OpenAL soon to bypass this.